airbus-cert/skyblue.team/content/posts/dirtypipe-ebpf-detection.md

 - Checking if the `PIPE_BUF_FLAG_CAN_MERGE` is set in the page?
 Don't even think about it with Auditd... ➤ No ❌

-"it looks like it was a legitimate feature"*, well, this was kind of a problem for us, how could we detect an evil behavior, if every single syscall seemed legitimate?
+"it looks like it was a legitimate feature", well this was kind of a problem for us, how could we detect evil behavior if every single syscall seems legitimate?

 Well, Auditd wasn't the solution.
-We also tried [SysmonForLinux](https://github.com/Sysinternals/SysmonForLinux), but it was still pretty new at the time, and wasn't convincing…
+We also tried [SysmonForLinux](https://github.com/Sysinternals/SysmonForLinux), but it was still pretty new at the time, and wasn't convincing.

-And then, a colleague suggested THE tool.
+And then, a colleague suggested *the* tool.
 The one that was going to allow us to detect this filthy exploit: [eBPF](https://ebpf.io/) 🐝.

-eBPF is a technology made to execute code between the user space and the kernel.
+eBPF is a technology made to execute code between userspace and the kernel.
 It supports user probes, kernel probes, but also tracepoints!
-With that, every single time a hooked system function is called, the program running at the kernel/user space level will be in capacity of manipulating it's arguments, reading structures, checking the return values, etc…
+With that, every single time a hooked system function is called, the program running at the kernel/user space level will be in capacity of manipulating it's arguments, reading structures, checking the return values, etc.

 Thanks to eBPF, we could have done syscall correlation, but it would have been very slow, without mentioning the problem of memory management in order to keep